slothofexile/slothofexile-overlay/README.md

 **What's next?**

 Right now, it has just one preset (lighting, shadows, color, etc...) so far, and that's coastal hideout because that's my hideout.
 When I get client.txt parsing working, I can start making other presets for the rest of the areas.
-As much as I'd love to work on this full time, I got a day job and a family, so they comes 1st.
+As much as I'd love to work on this full time, I got a day job and a family, so they come 1st.

 **How To:**